Beyond The Couch: Expanding Your Coaching or Counseling Business with Corporate Consulting

 Recurring and Stable Income

 Corporate consulting often involves ongoing work rather than one-off sessions.
 Many organizations schedule regular wellness or development programs, creating potential for long-term contracts.
 This recurring income can create a more stable cash flow than relying solely on one-time client fees.
+A client that I work with is contracted with an organization that works with our state.
+That contract alone is worth over $100,000 each year and is currently renewable for 3 years!

 Scalable Impact